placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - transplanting everything into a carbon fiber [AstroRC Carbonfly 80 (薯片80) frame](https://astrorc.net/products/astrorc-carbonfly-80-1-8inch-frame-o4-version).
 I couldn't choose the 2inch frame because the motor mounts are different (4 holes on 9mm radius) and I would like to keep my motors.
 [AstroRC official frame assembly tutorial](https://www.youtube.com/watch?v=75qipfHU6d8), changing the props to gemfan 45mm-3 because 2023 do not fit into the frame without modifications (that will follow)
 - dry weight: 95.6 grams, with batteries: 121.8 grams. flight time 3 to 3.5 minutes (winter).
 - looking for the explanation to the extended flight time
-  - with Gemfan 45mm-3 max RPM at full throttle reach 53000rpm, compared to 38000rpm with 2023 props
+  - the 1103 motors with Gemfan 45mm-3 max RPM at full throttle reach 53000rpm, compared to 38000rpm with 2023 props in mobula8 frame
-  - **hypothesis**: the motors do not have enough torque to spin the 2023 props at high RPM on a quad this heavy, so they draw more current, draining the battery while not producing enough thrust. and the smaller props, on contrary, are able to spin to higher RPM, producing more thrust at lower current draw. so presumably on a lighter quad like the original analog mobula8 with 1103 motors the 2023 props would work fine.
+  - **hypothesis**: the motors do not have enough torque to spin the 2023 props (high pitch) at high RPM on a quad this heavy, so they draw more current, draining the battery while not producing enough thrust. and the smaller props, on contrary, are able to spin to higher RPM, producing more thrust at lower current draw. so presumably on a lighter quad like the original analog mobula8 with 1103 motors the 2023 props would work just fine.
+- 2023 props test: motors at full throttle rpm reach 40000rpm, overloads the battery on high throttle maneuvers (FC restarts on crash but not in flight). hovering at 3.4A@40%. flight time feels a bit shorter (around 2.5 to 3 minutes)

+## update 3

+- try gemfan [2023s props](https://www.gemfanhobby.com/2023s-hurricane-pc-3-blade.html) (50.8mm, pitch 2in)

 ## todo